310mc/https-310mc.github.io-tl/source/_posts/abyss/first_half.md

 {% bubble Kanata kid %}
 …mikejima.

-this is not… him. the smell is different.
+this is not… mikejima. the smell is different.

 <em><th>(licks)</th></em>… mm, the taste is different, too.
 {% endbubble %}